Share:

 Next Steps

 If you're not confident in your pricing strategy, it's time to review your numbers.
-Start by calculating your true costs, analyzing which projects are most profitable, and building a pricing framework that protects your margins while delivering value to clients.
+Start by calculating your true costs, analysing which projects are most profitable, and building a pricing framework that protects your margins while delivering value to clients.

 Found this helpful?
 Share it: